maim-lain/depraved-awakening/README.md

 p "Judy, you haven't visited my office once since I've been here."
 "{color=#ffeebb}You've gotta be kidding me.
 My wife sleeps around on me {i}and{/i} gets herself sent to prison, and now our daughter wants to stay with me?{/color}"

-p "My daughter who had been living with my ex-wife came back into town and is now staying at my place." p "Sure thing.
+p "My daughter, who until recently was living with my wife, came back into town and is now staying at my place." p "Sure thing.
 It's just that my daughter of all people, who was until recently living with my wife, came back into town and is now staying at my place."
 ```